abipalli/semioverse/README.md

 This brings us to another aspect of non-locality: the notion of a higher-dimensional cognitive space.
 Just as a two-dimensional map is a projection of a three-dimensional landscape, our cognitive map is a projection of a higher-dimensional cognitive space.
 When we modify the reference structures, we're essentially reshaping this higher-dimensional space, leading to a new projection, a new cognitive map.

-In this perspective, meaning is not just the sum of individual references but the product of a complex, dynamic, and interconnected system.
+In this perspective, meaning is not just the sum of individual references but the synthetic product of a unified whole.
 It's a dance of shapes and patterns that continually evolves, forming and reforming the tapestry of our understanding.

 # Meta-linguistic Assertions